45670945/-CIT-23-02-0173-/README.md

 # Container List:

-- " flask-app " role is  Launches the web application Flask redis
+- `flask-app`role is  Launches the web application Flask redis
-- The "Redis" is key-value database is run.
+- The `Redis` is key-value database is run.

 # Instructions:

-First, Make scripts executable:
+- First, Make scripts executable:

-**chmod +x *.sh** run in terminal.
+**chmod +x *.sh**

+run in terminal.

-The application should be prepared **./prepare-app.sh**
+- The application should be prepared

+**./prepare-app.sh**

 This script creates the necessary volumes and builds the Docker image.

-Launch the application by executing
+- Launch the application by executing

 **./start-app.sh**

 All containers are started in the background using this script.

- Use **./stop-app.sh** to pause the application.
+- Use **./stop-app.sh** to pause the application.

 All containers that are currently executing are stopped by this script without being deleted.

- Remove the application by executing **./remove-app.sh**
+- Remove the application by executing

+**./remove-app.sh**

 This script eliminates all app-related volumes, networks, and containers.

 **Getting to the App**

 After it is finished, launch your browser and go to:

 **http://localhost:5000**